richard-cox/dashboard/docs/auth-providers.md

 ## Github

 ### Developer Set up
-Follow the in-Dashboard instructions when configuring a Github auth provider.
+Follow the in-dashboard instructions when configuring a Github auth provider.

 ### Multiple GitHub auth configs
 The auth system supports multiple GitHub auth URLs and using the appropriate one based on the Host header that a request comes in on.
 Configuring this is not exposed in the regular UI, but is particularly useful for development against a server that already has GitHub setup.